krishnakumarg1984/phd_thesis/notes/future_work.md

 - binary tree
 - textsc for C-rate, especially uses like 1C
 - cite colorbrewer2
+- mendeley citation export is a problem.
+Switch to jabref if needed

 - enhanced spm paper
 - enchanced spm with KF